-Another way to cut down on cleanup time with a slow cooker is by using a liner, such as a Reynolds Slow Cooker Liner.
-These plastic liners are free of BPA (bisphenol A, a chemical additive found in some plastics) and are approved by the FDA for use in a slow cooker.
-Line the inside of your slow cooker with liner, and simply remove the liner and discard it after cooking is completed.
+Another way to cut down on cleanup time with a slow cooker is by using a plastic liner.
+These plastic liners are free of bisphenol A (BPA), a chemical additive found in some plastics, and are approved by the FDA.
+Line the inside of your slow cooker with a liner, and simply remove it and discard it after cooking is completed.

 When you do find yourself faced with a slow cooker with rock-hard stuck-on food, there are three methods you can use to clean it:

-- Add baking soda.
-When your slow-cooker insert develops a ring of baked-on food around the inside, fill the slow cooker with water, add a few tablespoons of baking soda and a few drops of dish soap, and heat gently for a couple of hours.
+- Fill the slow cooker with water, add a few tablespoons of baking soda and a few drops of dish soap, and heat gently for a couple of hours.
 Then, dump out the water and scrub the inside with a non-scratch pad.

-- Heat your slow cooker with a mixture of water and vinegar.
-If your slow cooker develops white mineral stains (most evident with black-enameled crock pots), fill the cooker with water and 1 cup of vinegar, and let it sit overnight.
+- If your slow cooker develops white mineral stains (most evident with black-enameled crock pots), fill the cooker with water and 1 cup of vinegar, and let it sit overnight.
 Then wash and dry the pot as usual.
-The mineral stains should be eliminated, along with any other baked on foods.
+The mineral stains should be eliminated, along with any other baked-on foods.